bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > We strive to build an open community and a legally-compatible software ecosystem.

-The fork will be required to be licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
+`open-posix-test-suite` will be required to be licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).
 As such, this fork would require a licensing exception.
 This code will _not_ be shipped in any distribution of `wasi-libc`: it will only be pulled down during testing for building and immediately executing the test suite.
 The built test suite will _not_ be distributed.
 See the [CMake file for testing](https://github.com/WebAssembly/wasi-libc/blob/main/test/CMakeLists.txt) for how this is currently implemented for the musl testing suite.
 This approach avoids `wasi-libc` and any projects that depend on `wasi-libc` from the necessity of being GPL-licensed.

+`libc-test` requires a retroactive license exception as it is [MIT-licensed](https://github.com/bytecodealliance/libc-test/blob/master/COPYRIGHT).

 ### README